Cost Recovery Audit: What You Should Know

 Here’s a snapshot of the timeline for clarity:

-Now that we have a clear understanding of the timeline for a cost recovery audit, we can appreciate the extent of planning, monitoring, and action it entails.
+In understanding of the timeline for a cost recovery audit, we can appreciate the extent of planning, monitoring, and action it entails.
 While it may seem like a significant investment of time, significant gains can be achieved by plugging leaks and recovering lost revenue.

 What Happens in a Cost Recovery Audit